Contents

 We have also started to roll-out the kerbside collection of beverage cartons (such as Tetrapak), starting in the Eden area, after feedback that you wanted to be able to recycle these types of items more easily.

-How the options and proposals are assessed
+How the options and proposals were assessed

-The Council has inherited a complex mix of collection methods, frequencies and types of containers used in the former district areas of Barrow, Eden and South Lakeland.
+The Council inherited a complex mix of collection methods, frequencies and types of containers used in the former district areas of Barrow, Eden and South Lakeland.

-• How they fit with national legislation?
+- How they fit with national legislation?

-• Do they make services fairer?
+- Do they make services fairer?

-• How they would impact the environment?
+- How they would impact the environment?

-• Whether they are sustainable?
+- Whether they are sustainable?

-• Whether they are achievable?
+- Whether they are achievable?

 General waste